 1. Create a Routine and Set Expectations

-Taking students out of the classroom and going virtual can be hard if there is not a simple routine that they and their family can follow.
-Create a simple schedule for your students to follow.
+Going virtual can be difficult for young children and their families, if they have not already had the experience.
+To help make the process easier, create a simple schedule for your students to follow at home.
 This is the best way for parents to get a good idea of your expectations and how much time their child should be learning each day.
 Read more below to download these EDITABLE Schedules for FREE!

 2. Encourage Choices